vk3txd/nko-antenna-brief/docs/NKO_UnUn_Testing.md

 Looking at the efficiency results, it is clear that the number of turns is the efficiency driving factor.

 Lead dress matters.
 Keep the 50R side leads short and neat.
 The 200R side of a 4:1 is not so critical, but keeping it neat also helps.
 You'll see the effect when you run an SWR test using a 200R resistor.
 Long leads will make the SWR climb particularly at the top end of HF.

+## Saturation

+This is raised by amateurs with wise nodding of their heads and fearful looks and is seen as an easy way to shoot down a design.
+Some manufacturers also use it as the bogey man for home built devices, and to suggest their products will not saturate.
+Bless them!

+So I asked AI to calculate the watts required for saturation when using 7 turns on a 25mm toroid similar to type #43.
+The _least_ power required was 37,000W which is both extraordinary and silly.
+The core would be glowing red hot at any power near this let alone the wire winding the core would vaporise.
+Even if it is wrong by a factor of 10, it is still silly-high.

+So, move on, saturation of these builds is not going to happen.

 ## Tests At Other SWRs